kumarsandeep567/LLMCognition2/README.md

 ### 2. Core Application
 ![Architecture Diagram](https://github.com/BigDataIA-Fall2024-TeamB6/Assignment2/blob/airflow/diagram/core_application_service.png)

-- Airflow  pipeline streamlining the process of retrieving & processing documents, ensuring the extracted information is stored securely in the cloud Database and files are structurally formatted and stored onto S3 path
+- Airflow  pipeline streamlining the process of retrieving & processing documents, ensuring the extracted information is stored securely in the cloud Database and files are structurally formatted and stored onto the S3 path
 - User Registration & Login functionality, API endpoints with JWT authentication tokens
-- User data with their credentials, hashed passwords are stored into the Database
+- User data with their credentials, and hashed passwords are stored in the Database
 - All the APIs respective to services are created with authentication in FastAPI
 - User-friendly Streamlit application with Question Answering Interface